MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-representing-humans-in-mixed-reality.md

 ![Diagram showing individual icons that represent the categories 2D video, 360 degree capture, motion capture, scanning, and volumetric video.](../develop/advanced-concepts/images/2d-to-volumetric-video.png)

-What kind of opportunities emerge when we can't only create fantastic elements, but utilize the most realistic captures of environments, objects, and people in mixed reality?
+What kinds of opportunities emerge when we can not only create fantastic elements, but also utilize the most realistic captures of environments, objects, and people in mixed reality?
 Exploring the overlap between these methods help illuminate where the medium is headed.

 For environments and objects, 360° imaging software is evolving to include elements of photogrammetry.
 Isolating depth information from scenes, advanced 360° videos help alleviate the feeling of having your head stuck in a fishbowl when looking around a virtual scene.